-It is a metabolic disease of high producing dairy cows characterized by intravascular hemolysis, red-colored, or coffee-colored urine.
+It is a metabolic disease of high-producing dairy cows characterized by intravascular hemolysis of red-colored or coffee-colored urine.

 Deficiency of phosphorus in the diet, impaired absorption of phosphorus, excess calcium in the body, improper calcium-phosphorus ratio, a heavy drain of phosphorus through milk, increased demand by the fetus during pregnancy, feeding cruciferous plants like rape, kale, and turnip.

-Rapid breathing and difficulty breathing in the next stages.
+- Rapid breathing and difficulty breathing are the next stages.